 Balancing your Budget for 2 days in London

-Helene and I had both been to London several times before, so we could pick out our favourite places to visit in London in 2 days.
-Your London itinerary will probably change depending on where you were staying, what you wanted to see, and if you are visiting London for the first time.
+Helene and I had both been to London several times before, so we could pick out our favourite places to visit in London in two days.
+Your London itinerary will probably change depending on where you were staying, what you want to see, and if you are visiting London for the first time.
 This video has a few of the highlights!

 Free Walking Tour

 A free walking tour is a great way to get an introduction to any city.
-I’ve done free walking tours in Mexico City and in Cesky Krumlov and loved them both as you see the highlights of the area with a knowledgeable guide who shares facts and stories as you walk around the city.
-We took a walking tour of London Landmarks East with Strawberry Tours from Wombat’s, or you can sign up for the tour online and meet by Tower Hill underground station.
-Strawberry Tours also have free walking tours of West London, graffiti tours, Harry Potter Tours and food tours too.
-Check the full details here.
+I’ve done free walking tours in Mexico City and various other cities around the world as you can see the highlights of the area with a knowledgeable guide who shares facts and stories as you walk around the city.

 St Paul’s Cathedral & Millennium Bridge